huijing/slides/56-imagecon-2019/README.md

 If you squinted hard at my slides when I first mentioned GIFs, you may have noticed the specification said GIF87a.
 GIF89a was an extension that added features like transparency, and more crucially, the ability to animate the GIF.

-Animated GIFs have had enormous staying power, seeing as how I've just sent more than handful just earlier today.
-They had been all the rage on the web once browsers supported them and in 1994, Unisys decided to enforce its patent.
-By December of 1994, a court agreement between Unisys and CompuServe resulted in the announcement that Unisys would start collecting royalties from all software makes who used the GIF89a format.
+Animated GIFs have had enormous staying power, seeing as how I've sent more than handful just earlier today.
+They had been all the rage on the web the moment browsers started to support them and in 1994, Unisys decided to enforce its patent.
+By December of 1994, a court agreement between Unisys and CompuServe resulted in the announcement that Unisys would start collecting royalties from all software makers who used the GIF89a format.

 Outrage ensued.
-And in stepped The League for Programming Freedom and their idea to burn all GIFs on November 5, 1999.
-There was also a concrete plan developing on the usenet newsgroup <em>comp.graphics</em> on the possibilities of GIF alternatives.
+And in stepped *The League for Programming Freedom* and their idea to burn all GIFs on November 5, 1999.
+There was also a concrete plan developing on the usenet newsgroup *comp.graphics* on alternatives to the GIF format.

 ## Portable Network Graphics (PNG)

 They came up with a little something called Portable Network Graphics, shortened from the proposed PING, for “Ping is not GIF”.
 Some other suggestions were quite fun, like TNT, for “The New Thing”.
-Even though PNGs outperformed GIFs in a multitude of ways.
+PNGs outperformed GIFs in a multitude of ways.
 It was 100% open-source and patent-free.
-It could support thousands of colours versus GIFs 256.
+It could support thousands of colours versus GIF's 256.
 It handled transparency better.

 But the designers of PNG made a conscious decision not to provide animation capabilities.
 And that was pretty much what kept the GIF alive all these years, because there was no viable alternative to animated GIFs.